ucsf-ckm/LightningTouch/README.md

 ## Using Lightning Touch

-* Put `LightningTouch.js` (or better yet, a minified version) in a sensible place on your web server.
+* Put `LightningTouch.js` in a sensible place on your web server.
 * In the web page that you wish to make Lightning Touch-enabled, link to the Lightning Touch JS file.
 For example:

 ```